industrial-edge/iih-essentials-getting-started/docs/Installation.md

 ![data_service_assets](graphics/Data_Service_Assets.PNG)

-Using the variables preview, you can immediately check whether data is transmitted from the IE Databus:
+Using the **variables preview**, you can immediately check whether data is transmitted from the IE Databus:

 ![data_service_assets](graphics/Data_Service_Preview.PNG)

+The **data storage period** can be set individually for each asset.
+The data is deleted from the memory after this time.
-To change the storage time period, klick on the link below the asset to set the time:
+To change the this time period, klick on the link below the asset:

 ![data_service_retention](graphics/Data_Service_Retention.PNG)